jtmoon79/super-speedy-syslog-searcher/README.md

     "%Y%m%d %:z"
     "%Y%m%d %#z"
     "%Y%m%d %Z"
-    "+%s",
+    "+%s"

 Or, DateTime Filter may be custom relative offset patterns:
-    "+DwDdDhDmDs" or "-DwDdDhDmDs",
+    "+DwDdDhDmDs" or "-DwDdDhDmDs"
-    "@+DwDdDhDmDs" or "@-DwDdDhDmDs",
+    "@+DwDdDhDmDs" or "@-DwDdDhDmDs"

 Pattern "+%s" is Unix epoch timestamp in seconds with a preceding "+".
-Value "+946684800" is January 1, 2000 at 00:00, GMT.
+For example, value "+946684800" is be January 1, 2000 at 00:00, GMT.

 Custom relative offset pattern "+DwDdDhDmDs" and "-DwDdDhDmDs" is the offset from now (program start time) where "D" is a decimal number.
 Each lowercase identifier is an offset duration:
 "w" is weeks, "d" is days, "h" is hours, "m" is minutes, "s" is seconds.
-Value "-1w22h" would be one week and twenty-two hours in the past.
+For example, value "-1w22h" is one week and twenty-two hours in the past.
-Value "+30s" would be thirty seconds in the future.
+Value "+30s" is thirty seconds in the future.

 Custom relative offset pattern "@+DwDdDhDmDs" and "@-DwDdDhDmDs" is relative offset from the other datetime.